-Blue Gourami fish is also known as three spot Gourami.
-It gets its name from two spots on each side of the body in line with its eye that is considered the third spot.
+Blue Gourami fish is also known as three-spot Gourami.
+It gets its name from two spots on each side of the body in line with its eye which is considered the third spot.
 It is a beautiful and durable aquarium fish and in nature, this fish occurs in lowland wetlands.
-They are also found in the Swamps to Peat lands, marshes, as well as in flowing canals and streams.
+They are also found in the Swamps Peat lands, marshes, as well as in flowing canals and streams.

 Habitat and range